Eksistenze/touch-pi-kiosk/xSetup.md

 - Setup your pi and monitor
   - You might need a mouse and keyboard for the initial setup.
 This guide assumes that you are doing everything through SSH.
 But stuff updates, stuff breaks, you might have a different setup.
 Having a keyboard and mouse can make troubleshooting easier.
 Basic Commands
-- `sudo` - Elevates the command priviledge.
+- `sudo` - Elevates the command privilege.
 Allows you to do things that change the system that regular permissions wouldn't allow.
 - `apt` - The package manager for Debian.
 It will grab software from pre-configured sources and install them on your system.
 - `nano` - Lightweight text editor.
 To save a file, ctrl + o.
 To exit, ctrl + x.
 To find text, ctrl + w.
   - If you are coming from Windows, this is a shift.
 If I type the command `nano foo.bar`, it will create a file (if one doesn't exist) "foo" of file type "bar" and let me start typing in it.